-Due to the special nature of projects carried out by the Fulbright Mid-Career Professional Development Program and Fulbright Distinguished Awards in Teaching Program participants, the Finnish Immigration Service (Migri) requires grantees participating in these programs to submit a Residence permit application for employment of another kind (OLE_TY5).
-This application is included under subcategory Residence permit application for work in the field of culture or arts.
+Due to the special nature of projects carried out by the Fulbright Mid-Career Professional Development Program and Fulbright Distinguished Awards in Teaching Research Program participants, the Finnish Immigration Service (Migri) requires grantees participating in these programs to submit a residence permit application for internship (OLE_TY3).

 All Fulbright program participants whose stay in Finland exceeds 90 days must apply for and receive a residence permit before entering Finland.
 Dependents accompanying the grantee for more than 90 days must also have a valid residence permit.

 |1.
 Completed application form for a residence permit||

 First, fill in the online residence permit application form through the Finnish Immigration Service’s pages.
 Please read the instructions for the residence permit application for internship carefully.
 In the online application system, you are looking for the “ Residence permit application for internship” (OLE_TY3).